henryhale/pixsim/docs/font-editor.md

 > - font metrics (spacing, kerning, and more)
 > - glyph outlines (vector shapes or bitmaps)
 > - hinting (for rendering at small sizes)
+>
+> With the Font editor, focus is directed towards being as basic/minimal as possible while illustrating would-be approach for real-world use/standards/convention.

+## Designing a Font

+### New Font

+To design a **new** font with this tool;
+1. select the character to design
+2. adjust the display's properties to appropriate size: `cols` & `rows`
+3. create a graphical representation of the character by toggling on appropriate pixels
+4. Under the `Menu` section, select `Save Character` to save the character
+5. Repeat steps 1-4 for all characters
+6. Under the `Metadata` section, fill in the details
+7. Select `Export Font` under the `Menu` section to download & save the font locally.

+### Update Existing Font

+To modify an already exported font;
+1. Select `Load Font` under the menu section
+2. A file access window will popup, locate and select the font file
+3. Now, follow the [above steps](#new-font) to modify characters in the font

 ## Implementation